Nashua Self-Defense Lawyers

 - the names and addresses of the witnesses upon whom the defendant intends to rely to establish this alibi.

 Within 10 days after receiving the notice of alibi from the defendant, the prosecution should furnish the defendant in writing with a list of the names and addresses of the witnesses upon whom the prosecution intends to rely to establish the defendant's presence at the scene of the alleged offense.
 If prior to or during trial, a party learns of an additional witness whose identity should have been included in the information required, the party should notify the other party of the additional witness.
 If individuals do not comply with this procedure, the court may exclude the testimony of any undisclosed witness offered regarding the defendant's absence from, or presence at, the scene of the alleged crime.
 The court may decide to waive the requirements of this rule if good cause is shown.

 If you have been charged with a crime in Nashua, you have a couple different defense options depending on the circumstances of the offense.
 Primarily with assault or violent charges, self-defense, according to New Hampshire’s “stand your ground laws,” may be a viable defense against an alleged act of violence if you acted in such a way to protect yourself or others in harm.
 You could also pursue an alibi defense establishing your absence at the scene of an alleged crime.
 These defenses do require thorough evidence, though, and you will need an experienced legal professional to build your self-defense and alibi cases.
-At the Law Office of Chadwick-Fricano-Weber, we have been defending clients for over 50 years.
+At Fricano&Weber P.L.L.C., we have been defending clients for over 50 years.
 You can trust that our team has the professional experience and knowledge to handle your defense, especially in self-defense or alibi cases.

 Legal Counsel Driven by Honesty

 Diligent & Aggressive Representation

 Close Attention to Detail on Every Case